 BMT delivered a Preliminary Marine Transportation Masterplan and an Intermodal Terminal Requirements study to identify the value of adding marine connectivity to Dubai's metro line development.

 Aberdeen Typhoon Shelter is a major working harbour and tourism node, and the Hong Kong Government has sought to improve the amenities and access to the coastal and water areas.
-In order to address marine issues BMT conducted a traffic study to support its tourism development.
+In order to address marine issues, we conducted a traffic study to support its tourism development.

 85m Passenger Ferry - NG1052